She Loves Biscotti

 Serving: 1serving | Calories: 411kcal | Carbohydrates: 15g | Protein: 15g | Fat: 35g | Saturated Fat: 2g | Potassium: 504mg | Fiber: 8g | Sugar: 2g | Calcium: 189mg | Iron: 2.7mg

-This post was originally published on November 8, 2015, and republished on November 1, 2018, with updated content, photos, and a video.
+I originally published this post on November 8, 2015, and republished on November 1, 2018, with updated content, photos, and a video.
 Thanks for watching and sharing!

 About Maria